dgaydukov/cert-aws/files/sa.md

 ###### Elastic Load Balancing
-ELB - is a proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2).
+ELB - is a proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2), so it basically distribute your traffic between different ec2 instances.
-Listener - is a protocol + port for which you got incomming requests.
+Listener - is a protocol + port for which you got incoming requests.
 There are 3 types of elb:
 * Application LB - if you need to balance http/https.
 Also supports websocket & secure websocket
 * Network LB - if you need to balance TCP/UDP